-"The five-door Mondeo has a massive boot, loads of passenger space and the most comfortable ride of any family car."
+"The five-door Ford Mondeo has a massive boot, loads of passenger space and the most comfortable ride in its class."

-The Mondeo was launched in 2007, and cemented Ford's reputation for making cars that outshine its competitors.
-That's because it doesn’t have any major flaws.
-As well as a comfortable, pothole-absorbing ride and a widely adjustable driving position, it's also fun to drive.
-Zetec models have stiffer suspension for a sportier feel, although they’re still comfortable on most roads.
-The small 1.6-litre petrol engine feels underpowered, but the latest 1.6 and 2.0-litre turbocharged EcoBoost engines are great.
-The diesels – ranging from 1.6 to 2.2 litres – all offer good economy and enough power to tow heavy loads.
+When it was first launched back in 2007, the Mondeo was the car that cemented Ford's reputation for making car that far outshone its main competitors.
+And that's because it doesn’t really have any major flaws to speak of.
+As well as offering a comfortable, bump-absorbing ride that can handle even the most jarring of potholes and a widely adjustable driving position, it's also plain old fun to drive.
+The Zetec models do have stiffer suspension to give the car a sportier feel, but they’re still comfortable on all but the poorest of roads.
+The smaller 1.6-litre petrol engine does feel underpowered, though, but luckily he latest 1.6-litre and 2.0-litre turbocharged EcoBoost engines are much better.
+The diesels – which range from 1.6 litres to 2.2 litres – all offer superior fuel economy and enough power to tow substantial loads at the same time.

-List prices are quite wide-ranging thanks to a vast amount of choice in engines and specifications.
-All models are well equipped, however, coming fitted with alloy wheels, air-conditioning and seven airbags for safety as standard.
-Entry-level Edge models are also equipped with cruise control and Bluetooth connectivity.
-Top-spec Titanium models add MP3 connectivity, rear parking sensors and climate control as well.
-The interior quality is excellent, well laid out and very easy to use – even if its age means a Passat or Insignia does feel more modern inside.
-Sadly, resale values aren’t very good because of so many being available over its long life and a poor reputation as a ‘sales rep’ car – on average Mondeo's only retain approximately 37 per cent of their value after three years of ownership.
+There's a lot of variety in the list prices for the Mondeo, thanks to its wide range of choice in both specifications and engines.
+The whole range is well equipped, though, coming fitted with alloy wheels, air-conditioning and seven airbags for safety as standard equipment.
+The entry-level Edge models also come with cruise control and Bluetooth connectivity as well, while top-spec Titanium models add MP3 connectivity, rear parking sensors and climate control.
+The quality of the interior is generally excellent, and it's clearly laid out and very easy to use – even if the car's age does mean that a VW Passat or Vauxhall Insignia feels that little bit more modern inside.
+Sadly, resale values on the used car market aren’t very good because of so many Mondeos being available second hand over its long life, and it has a poor reputation as a ‘sales rep’ car.
+A Mondeo on average only retains approximately 37 per cent of its value after three years of ownership.